thecarp/dactyl-keyboard/doc/options-clusters.md

 ### Parameter <a id="anchoring-anchor">`anchor`</a>

 A code identifying an anchor point.
-This can the default value (`origin`) or a name (built-in or alias) identifying a feature.
+This can be the default value (`origin`) or a name (built-in or alias) identifying a feature.

 ### Parameter <a id="anchoring-offset">`offset`</a>